 - Students must attempt a minimum of six faculty-led credits per quarter in order to gain access to the self-directed assessment options.

-- Grant recipients who also qualify for other grants and scholarships such as Military, Corporate Alliance, or Change a Life may use both.
+- Grant recipients who also qualify for the Corporate Grant may use both.

 - Grant is awarded quarterly, with no expiration date.
 (Once a self-directed assessment is accessed, students have 45 days to complete each assessment.)